1010.00, Use of Force

 4. Over the course of their careers, the Bureau expects members to develop and use skills and abilities that allow them to regularly resolve confrontations while minimizing the need to use force.
 Members are to be aware that this Directive is more restrictive than state or federal laws.

 5. The Bureau is dedicated to providing training in all categories of force and de-escalation techniques, as well as providing sufficient resources, to help members safely and effectively resolve confrontations through the application of de-escalation tools and lower levels of force.
 When feasible, members are expected to use de-escalation tactics in order to avoid the need for or reduce the amount of force.
 However, the Bureau recognizes that each situation is unique and presents its own challenges.
-Members are expected to adapt and apply Bureau core training principles reasonably in unanticipated situations.
+Members are expected to adapt and apply Bureau training principles reasonably in unanticipated situations.

 6. Members shall attempt to avoid or minimize the use of force against individuals in perceived behavioral or mental health crisis or those with mental illness and direct such individuals to the appropriate services, where possible.

 7. Member accountability is integral to building and maintaining community trust.
 The Bureau is committed to institutionalizing systems of accountability and establishing transparent reporting practices.
 When force is used, the Bureau is dedicated to reviewing, reporting and investigating member actions to determine if the force used was in accordance with Bureau training and policy.
 This policy establishes reporting and investigative guidelines for all use of force.
-This policy includes the specific reporting requirements for all force incidents and the completion of police reports and After Action reports, as defined in this Directive.
+It includes the specific reporting requirements for all force incidents and the completion of police reports and After Action reports, as defined in this Directive.

 8. The Bureau recognizes that the use of force may have an emotional impact on all involved.
 Members are encouraged to take proactive steps to mitigate these impacts through positive interactions with subjects and concerned community members following such an event.

 1.1.
-Members shall use disengagement and de-escalation techniques, when time and circumstances reasonably permit.
+Members shall use de-escalation techniques, when time and circumstances reasonably permit.
 De-escalation techniques provide members the opportunity to stabilize the scene or reduce the necessity for or intensity of force so that more time, options and resources are available to resolve the confrontation.
 Members shall take proactive steps to eliminate the immediacy of the threat, establish control and minimize the need for force.

 1.1.1.
 De-escalation techniques include, but are not limited to: 1) using verbal techniques to calm an agitated subject and promote rational decision making; 2) allowing the subject appropriate time to respond to direction; 3) communicating with the subject from a safe position using verbal persuasion, advisements, or warnings; 4) decreasing exposure to a potential threat by using distance, cover, or concealment; 5) placing barriers between an uncooperative subject and an officer; 6) ensuring there are an appropriate number of members on scene; 7) containing a threat; 8) moving to a safer position; and 9) avoiding physical confrontation, unless immediately necessary.